2632 Public Access [R-07.2015]

 Reexamination files are open to inspection by the general public by way of the Public PAIR via the USPTO Internet site.
 In viewing the images of the reexamination proceedings, members of the public will be able to view the entire content of the reexamination file with the exception of non-patent literature.
-To access Public PAIR, a member of the public would (A) go to the USPTO web site at http://www.uspto.gov, (B) click on the “Site Index” link, (C) click on the letter “E” in the index, (D) click on the link to the Electronic Business Center, (E) in the “Patents” column, click on the “?
-Status & View Documents” link, (F) under “Patent Application Information Retrieval” in the “Search for Application” box, change the item to “Control Number,” (G) enter the control number of the reexamination proceeding in the “Enter Number” box, and (H) click on “SEARCH.”
+To access Public PAIR, a member of the public would go to the USPTO website at www.uspto.gov.

 If a copy of the reexamination file is requested, it may be ordered from the Document Services Division of the Office of Public Records (OPR).
 Orders for such copies must indicate the control number of the reexamination proceeding.
 Orders should be addressed as follows:

 Director of the U.S. Patent and Trademark Office